octobercms/docs/backend-forms.md

 ------------- | -------------
 **nameFrom** | a model attribute name used for displaying the relation label.
 Default: name.
 **select** | a custom SQL select statement to use for the name.
-**descriptionFrom** | the column name to use in the relation used for displaying a description (optional).
-Default: description.
 **emptyOption** | text to display when there is no available selections.

 <a name="widget-repeater"></a>